glowkeeper/Provenator/README.md

 1. Build the REACT frontend.
 In [/src/frontend](/src/frontend), type `npm run copy && npm run watch`.
 2. Startup a webserver.
 In [/src/frontend](/src/frontend), type `npm run start`.

-Then fire up a browser, go to the URL [http://localhost:8081](http://localhost:8081), and use the links to create a digital media 'fake news' resource and subsequently, get details about that resource.
+Then fire up a browser, go to the URL [http://localhost:8081](http://localhost:8081), and use the links to create a digital media resource and subsequently, get details about that resource.

 ## Demo'

-Here's a tempting screenshot of a very early prototype of **Provenator** in action:
+Here's a tempting action shot of a very early prototype of **Provenator**:

 ![Provenator homepage](images/fakeNewsApp.png)